Uterine Fibroids During Pregnancy: Symptoms And Treatment

 • The recovery time from a myomectomy largely depends on the size of the fibroids removed.

-• For larger fibroids, the period to recover is quite long where after you will be recommended a strict bed rest for many number of days.
+• For larger fibroids, the period to recover is quite long and you will be recommended a strict bed rest for many days.

 • Myomectomy is highly useful for women who are seriously planning to conceive and have children.
 However, there is no guarantee that fibroids will not grow back again.